aritger/linux-opengl-abi-proposal/README.md

   process.
 Different threads could be current to different contexts which get dispatched to potentially different OpenGL implementations.

-Backwards compatibility should be preserved: hopefully existing Linux OpenGL applications can continue to run after this is implemented.
+Backwards compatibility should be preserved: existing Linux OpenGL applications should continue to run after this is implemented.